MLB Saturday scores, highlights, updates, news: Mookie Betts playing like an MVP

 Boston Red Sox

-Minnesota Twins at Cleveland Indians (GameTracker)
+Minnesota Twins 4, Cleveland Indians 1 (box score)

-Philadelphia Phillies at Washington Nationals
+Philadelphia Phillies at Washington Nationals (GameTracker)

-New York Mets at Milwaukee Brewers
+New York Mets at Milwaukee Brewers (GameTracker)

-Atlanta Braves at Miami Marlins
+Atlanta Braves at Miami Marlins (GameTracker)

-San Diego Padres at Chicago White Sox
+San Diego Padres at Chicago White Sox (GameTracker)

-Baltimore Orioles at Kansas City Royals
+Baltimore Orioles at Kansas City Royals (GameTracker)

-Oakland Athletics at Texas Rangers
+Oakland Athletics at Texas Rangers (GameTracker)

-Los Angeles Dodgers at Colorado Rockies
+Los Angeles Dodgers at Colorado Rockies (GameTracker)

-Pittsburgh Pirates at Arizona Diamondbacks
+Pittsburgh Pirates at Arizona Diamondbacks (GameTracker)

 Detroit Tigers at Los Angeles Angels

-Houston Astros at New York Yankees - POSTPONED
+Houston Astros at New York Yankees rained out (doubleheader Sunday)

-Mookie Betts is playing like an MVP again
+Betts is playing like an MVP again

 Last season, Red Sox right fielder Mookie Betts in his age-23 campaign finished second in the AL MVP balloting while also winning a Gold Glove and a Silver Slugger.
 In other words, Betts was one of the best players in baseball.